What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 Yes — this is one of the fabric's most consistent strengths.
 Lyocell fibres are naturally smooth and round, without the rough edges that can irritate skin in some synthetic fabrics.
 It's also hypoallergenic and doesn't promote the same bacterial growth as synthetics.

-TENCEL™ Lyocell is certified to OEKO-TEX Standard 100, meaning it's been independently tested and verified to be free from harmful substances — safe for prolonged direct skin contact.
-For people with eczema, sensitive skin, or allergies to synthetic materials, Lyocell is frequently recommended as the better option.
+TENCEL™ Lyocell is certified to OEKO-TEX® Standard 100, meaning it's been independently tested and verified to be free from harmful substances — safe for prolonged direct skin contact.
+For people with eczema, sensitive skin, or allergies to synthetic materials, lyocell is frequently recommended as the better option.

 Does Lyocell Last Through Training?

-Durability was a concern with early-generation Lyocell — it could be prone to pilling under friction.
-Modern high-tenacity Lyocell (the version used in performance activewear) has substantially improved on this.
-With proper care — washing at 30°C, avoiding high-spin cycles — Lyocell activewear holds up well to regular training use.
+Durability was a concern with early-generation lyocell — it could be prone to pilling under friction.
+Modern high-tenacity lyocell (the version used in performance activewear) has substantially improved on this.
+With proper care — washing at 30°C, avoiding high-spin cycles — lyocell activewear holds up well to regular training use.

 Microplastics: The Issue Synthetic Brands Don't Advertise